ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments/pa1.md

 Your submission will include the following:

-1. A code submission of your program with the methods you wrote for part two, at [PA1 code gradescope assignment](https://www.gradescope.com/courses/310514/assignments/1511659).
+1. A code submission of your program with the methods you wrote for part two, at [PA1 gradescope assignment](https://www.gradescope.com/courses/344561/assignments/1738304).
 You should select and upload the files `DesignRecipeExamples.java` and `transcript.txt`

 A more detailed list of requirements can be found [here](#submission-checklist)